asengupta/avishek.net/_posts/2023-01-22-every-engineer-is-an-economist.md

 ATD must have cost=principal (amount to pay to implement) + interest (continuing incurred costs of not implementing ATD)

+The following is an example of how a cash flow of an architectural decision might look like.

 {% mermaid %}
 graph LR;
 architecture_decision[Architecture Decision]-->atd_principal[Cost of Architectural Decision: Principal];